The 2018 election cycle is now open!

-Outdoor Industry Association’s (OIA) charge is to link together our industry, so we can drive meaningful change in the areas of public policy, sustainable business and outdoor participation.
-If I take away one strong belief from my time as board chair it is this: Individually we can do some things, but together we can do anything.
-As a member of OIA, one of the benefits—and responsibilities—is participation in the election of well-qualified individuals to serve on the OIA board of directors.
+As a member of OIA, one of the benefits—and responsibilities—is participation in the election of well-qualified individuals to serve on the OIA Board of Directors.
 These individuals help shape OIA’s strategic plan and focus to support the industry.
-We need and appreciate your participation in the 2017 election.
+We need and appreciate your participation in the 2018 election.

-The OIA board is responsible for establishing a long-term strategy and annual working plans and budgets that advance the interests of the membership.
+The OIA Board is responsible for establishing a long-term strategy and annual working plans and budgets that advance the interests of the membership.
 Through the comments, suggestions, feedback and experiences of OIA members, the board and staff develop an understanding of what’s important to the membership.
-Member values provide the perspective needed to round out the skill sets represented on the current board.

-With the evolving needs of the product selling cycle and the role the trade show plays in this, the board believes it is critical to add additional directors with executive-level decision-making experience and supply chain leadership.
-This year, OIA’s Nominating and Governance Committee and the board are pleased to present this slate of three highly qualified individuals who bring the experience, perspectives, skill and diversity we are seeking, while meeting the criterion of a personal passion for and commitment to outdoor recreation.
+Going into this year’s election process, we worked hard to identify candidates that support diversity (both gender and ethnicity), provide insight and expertise into one of OIA’s three strategic pillars, have Grassroots Outdoor Alliance connections and bring a fresh perspective on our industry.
+This year, OIA’s Nominating and Governance Committee and the board are pleased to present a slate of six individuals who bring the experience, perspectives, skills and diversity we are seeking, while meeting the criterion of a personal passion for and commitment to outdoor recreation.

 OIA’s bylaws specify the option of holding an uncontested election, which is a best practice for both nonprofit and for-profit organizations and ensures that the board is composed of directors who have the necessary skills and experience.
 When the board exercises that option, as we are for this election, the bylaws specify a “majority vote” process by which a nominee must win a majority of “FOR” votes from OIA members who are voting.
 A nominee who fails to receive a majority of “FOR” votes will not be seated, and the open position will be filled by board appointment.